kounch/psxc_xpandr/README.md

 ### I have deleted a game folder, but the game is still shown

-If you are using `Game.ini` files, just delete the `custom.db` file from the USB media and start the console.
+If you are using `Game.ini` files, just delete the `custom.db` file from the USB media and poweroff, removing the power cable.
+Connect the power again, and start the console with the USB drive attached.
 The game database will be recreated from scratch, using only the existing folders.
 If you changed manually the database file, you have to remove the corresponding entries in `GAME` and `DISC` tables.

 ### Is the `custom.db` file always edited on start?